ufal/npfl138/exam/questions.md

 - Draw an architecture of a variational autoencoder (VAE).
-Pay attention to the parametrization of the distribution from the encoder (including the used activation functions), and show how to perform latent variable sampling so that it is differentiable with respect to the encoder parameters (the reparametrization trick).
-[10]
+Pay attention to the parametrization of the distribution from the encoder (including the used activation functions), show how to perform latent variable sampling so that it is differentiable with respect to the encoder parameters (the reparametrization trick), and write down the loss [10]

 #### Questions@:, Lecture 13 Questions
 - Write down the min-max formulation of generative adversarial network (GAN)